Saikumar060211/VLSI-LAB-EXP-3/README.md

 **Result**

-simulation and synthesis multiplier using Xilinx ISE completed successesfully
+simulation and synthesis multiplier using vivado2023.3 completed successesfully